melvinjiju/CyberCafe/README.md

-This is our DBMS Mini Project about CyberCafe Management System Front-end is implemented using HTML and CSS, and back-end is using Flask and MySQL
+This is our DBMS Mini Project about CyberCafe Management System.
+Front-end is implemented using HTML and CSS, and back-end is using Flask and MySQL.

 To launch the server, just run the app.py

-Four MySQL table are needed : auth_table, billing_table, sys_table and user_table
+Four MySQL table are needed : auth_table, billing_table, sys_table and user_table.
-A connector called flask_mysqldb is used to link backend and database
+A connector called flask_mysqldb is used to link backend and database.

 Functionalities provided are :
 1) User signup